clan-lol/clan-core/docs/site/getting-started/secrets.md

 !!! warning
     Make sure to keep a safe backup of the private key you've just created.
-    If it's lost, you won't be able to get to your secrets anymore because they all need the master key to be unlocked.
+    If it's lost, you won't be able to get to your secrets anymore because they all need the admin key to be unlocked.

 !!! note
     It's safe to add any secrets created by the clan CLI and placed in your repository to version control systems like `git`.